rokka-io/rokka-dashboard/README.md

 ## Usage

-For using rokka-ui you need to clone the repository and run the build for yourself at the moment.
+For using rokka-dashboard you need to clone the repository and run the build for yourself at the moment.
 We plan to add automatic builds in the future.

 The `HOMEPAGE_PATH` is a placeholder for the target page where you want to run it.